Tennis (band): 2016–2018: Yours Conditionally and We Can Die Happy

-In early 2016, Moore and Riley again took a sailboat journey in the Pacific Ocean, intended to provide inspiration for their next album with their sailing experience being blogged by Urban Outfitters.
+In early 2016, Moore and Riley again took a sailboat journey in the Pacific Ocean, intended to provide inspiration for their next album.
+The experience was blogged by Urban Outfitters.

-The band's fourth and first self-produced album, Yours Conditionally, was released March 5, 2017 on the band's own label Mutually Detrimental.
-Record club Vinyl Me, Please chose Yours Conditionally as its "album-of-the-month", and the album debuted at No. 3 on Billboards Alternative Albums chart and No. 2 on the Vinyl Albums chart.
+The band's fourth and first self-produced album, Yours Conditionally, was released on March 5, 2017, on the band's own label, Mutually Detrimental.
+Record club Vinyl Me, Please chose Yours Conditionally as its album of the month, and the album debuted at No. 3 on Billboards Alternative Albums chart and No. 2 on the Vinyl Albums chart.

 Tennis appeared at the 2017 Coachella Valley Music and Arts Festival, and toured supporting Spoon and the Shins.
 On November 9, 2017, Tennis released the EP We Can Die Happy, preceded by the singles "No Exit" and "I Miss That Feeling".
 The band toured North America from November 2017 to February 2018 in support of the project.